 - Vegan cornflakes.
 Beware that not all cornflakes are vegan-friendly!
 Check out some of the brands I’ve listed down below for reference.

 - Dairy-free chocolate.
 Any vegan chocolate you like will work well in this recipe.
 I made two batches of these- one using dark chocolate and one using dairy-free ‘milk’ chocolate and I have to say that I much preferred the sweeter ‘milk’ chocolate.
 My favourite chocolate to use is Nomo creamy choc.

 - Chocolate eggs.
 For decoration.
-I used Doisy and Dam Good Eggs but you can use any dairy-free chocolate eggs or other decoration that you like.
+I used Doisy and Dam Good Eggs but you can use any dairy-free chocolate Mini Eggs or other decoration that you like.

 Finding vegan-friendly cornflakes

 Are Cornflakes vegan?
 Most of the time, no. The big brands tend to add animal-sourced Vitamin D which is a real shame because otherwise they would actually be vegan-friendly!

 I’ve found that some of the free-from cornflake cereals are suitable for vegans.
 Using free-from cereals also means there’ll be no gluten in this dessert, making it a perfect treat for anyone in the family who might have allergies!